ohzecodes/the-Great-Hotel-App/readme.md

 ##### Cloning repository & Variable Adding & installing dependencies & running server

-2. Clone this repository then add the following variables to /src/auth/connect.php
-3. run `npm i` to install the dependencies for the project
+2. run `npm i` to install the dependencies for the project
-4. run `npm run key` to enter your MongoDB connection string and other
+3. run `npm run key` to enter your MongoDB connection string and other
-5. run `npm run dev` to run your server locally
+4. run `npm run dev` to run your server locally

 ## Technologies used